lobby404/godot-quick-start-kit/README.md

 * Since `Main` scene is the root of the gameplay tree, centralising pause logic ensures consistent behaviour across scenes.
 * Avoids fragmented or conflicting pause states in nested systems
 ## Config Manager
-The `Config Manager` is an autoload scene that manages the config files, for settings by default but can easily be expanded on.
+The `ConfigManager` is an autoload scene that manages the config files, for settings by default but can easily be expanded on.

 **Settings**:
 a settings.ini file is automatically generated on ready. located in `user://settings.ini`